 We stayed in Oia (pronounced "ee-a") for our entire stay, getting lucky to find an incredible Airbnb.
-The apartment sat on the cliffside, with beautiful views of overlooking the caldera and ocean.
-Oia was busy in April (we can't imagine how busy it gets during the summer months) and if you've been, you know the narrow walking streets can get busy and congested, especially during sunset.
-Despite the crowds, we really enjoyed staying in Oia because it allowed us to enjoy the charming town, away from other tourists and busy pathways.
+The apartment sat on the cliffside, with beautiful views overlooking the caldera and ocean.
+The town was busy in April (we can't imagine how busy it gets during the summer months) and if you've been, you know the narrow walking streets can get busy and congested, especially during sunset.
+Despite the crowds, we really enjoyed our time here because it allowed us to enjoy the charming town, away from other tourists and busy pathways.
 We also were in the heart of town and could enjoy it in the mornings and late evenings once the crowds dispersed.
 Another popular spot to stay is Fira, the capital of Santorini.

-If just enjoying the beautiful scenery isn't enough, there is so much to do on the island.
-Given the cost of our Airbnb, we spent a lot of time relaxing, soaking up the sun and the views from our Airbnb patio.
+If enjoying the beautiful scenery isn't enough, there is so much to do on the island.
+Given the cost of our Airbnb, we spent a lot of time relaxing, and soaking up the sun and the views from our Airbnb patio.
 After soaking up some sun, we recommend going for a swim.
 For a swimming spot with less people, head to Ammoudi Bay.
-We went scuba diving with Cousteau Dive Center - going for a dive on the coast of Thirasia, and then in Ammoudi Bay.
+We went scuba diving with Cousteau Dive Center on the coast of Thirasia, and then in Ammoudi Bay.
 The water was extremely cold, thankfully we had wetsuits.
-It was surpirising to meet a couple from England jumping from the rocks in Ammoudi Bay without wetsuits.
+It was surprising to meet a couple from England jumping from the rocks in Ammoudi Bay without wetsuits.
 More power to the brave gal in the bikini.
-We heard the water is much warmer and better for swimming during the summer.
+We heard the water is much warmer during the summer.
 Other popular spots for swimming are Black Beach and Red Beach.
 We drove by these beaches to check them out, but the currents were strong and nobody was swimming.
 Other ways to enjoy the beautiful coast is hiking from Fira to Oia or go on a catamaran tour.

 CATCH THE SUNSET

 A must in Santorini is watching the sun set in Oia.
-People from all over line the narrow pathways of Oia.
-Cameras flash and the picturesque town glows a burnt orange as the sun slowly sets.
+People line the narrow pathways of Oia to capture the picturesque town as it glows a burnt orange and the sun slowly sets.
 It's truly a beautiful way to end your day.
 To enhance your sunset experience, grab a beer from a mini market.
 We sampled beers from the Santorini Brewing Company.
 Our favorite was the Crazy Donkey IPA.
 Fira is also a great spot to catch sunset.